pbthapa123/pbthapa123/README.md

 ## 📁 Projects

-  **1. [Project Title – Hand Mirroring Robotics Project]**
+  - **[Project Title – Hand Mirroring Robotics Project]**
-    - **Designed hand mirroring robot using OpenCV and Computer Vision.**
+        - Designed hand mirroring robot using OpenCV and Computer Vision.

-  **2. [Project Title – Accelerating Compilation: A Parallel Approach to Lexical Analysis in Modern Compilers]**
+  - **[Project Title – Accelerating Compilation: A Parallel Approach to Lexical Analysis in Modern Compilers]**
-    - **Used the LLVM compiler infrastructure to investigate ways of splitting tokenization into multiple threadsand evaluate the impact on compilation time, memory usage, and precision.**
+        - Used the LLVM compiler infrastructure to investigate ways of splitting tokenization into multiple threadsand evaluate the impact on compilation time, memory usage, and precision.

 ## 📫 Contact & Networking